sara-nl/sne-es-db/slides/sne_databases_h1.md

 # Database design: E/R modelling

-Entity/relationship modelling: an approach to semantic modelling originally defined by P. Chen[^2].
+Entity/relationship modelling: an approach to semantic modelling originally defined by P. Chen[^2]

 Three fundamental components for an E/R model of a database:
-1. __Entities__: items in the real world capable of unique existence.
+1. __Entities__: items in the real world capable of unique existence
 2. __Attributes__: things describing an entity.
 Includes a key attribute: that part of an entity which gives it a unique identity
 3. __Relationships__: a relationship represents the interaction between entities.
-Each relationship has a cardinality indicating the number of entities.
+Each relationship has a cardinality indicating the number of entities

 ---